-Vitamin D: Surprising Benefits and How Much We Really Need
+Vitamin D: Top 4 Sources and How Much We Really Need

 An estimated 40% of Americans are vitamin D deficient, which is not good news since vitamin D is essential for bone health, healthy blood pressure and managing inflammation.
 Furthermore, a deficiency in vitamin D is linked to mood disorders, diabetes and cancer.